 Anthea is co-founder and co-director of The Broad Street Practice with husband Perry.
 Intending to avoid confusion (but perhaps causing it!)
 Anthea practises under her maiden name.

 Anthea has a wealth of experience.
 She prides herself in her role as a primary healthcare practitioner and relishes the diversity of patients who come through the door – all ages, backgrounds, professions, body shapes and states of health!
-A mother of two herself she particularly enjoys treating pregnant women and mothers of young children and with her secretarial background she has particular empathy (and sympathy!) for those whose working hours keep them stuck at a desk and in front of a computer screen.
+She particularly enjoys treating pregnant women and mothers of young children and with her secretarial background she has particular empathy (and sympathy!) for those whose working hours keep them stuck at a desk and in front of a computer screen.

 “I thoroughly enjoy the opportunity to teach patients – introducing them to the anatomy, physiology and mechanics underlying their problem.
 I’m a great believer that if people understand what has happened to them and why, then we’re half way to resolving the problem or helping to gain control over a long-standing condition.”